lakshyarao22/alexa/Build-Options.md

 `-DACSDK_EMIT_SENSITIVE_LOGS=ON`

-If you want to post logs generated with this setting to a public forum, please be sure to review them and redact any data you consider sensitive before doing so.
+Note: If you want to post logs generated with this setting to a public forum, please be sure to review them and redact any data you consider sensitive before doing so.